Next Generation Equation-Free Multiscale Modelling of Crowd Dynamics via Machine Learning

-We simulate a crowd of $N = 100$ pedestrians moving through a corridor, with initial spatial distributions ranging from homogeneous dispersions to clustered configurations (for more details, see in the Appendix~\ref{app:intial_conditions}).
-Pedestrians are directed to move from left to right by setting their initial target at coordinates $(x, y) = (25\,\text{m},\,9.6\,\text{m})$, corresponding to the midpoint of the corridor in the horizontal direction and 80\% of its vertical extent.
-Upon reaching this intermediate waypoint, their final destination is updated to $(x, y) = (48\,\text{m},\,4.2\,\text{m})$, which lies at the right end of the corridor and at 35\% of its height.
-To maintain a constant population density, we implement periodic boundary conditions by re-spawning agents that reach the right boundary at $x = 48\,\text{m}$, at the left boundary at $x = 0\,\text{m}$.
+In the unidirectional flow configuration (see Fig.~\ref{fig:Pedestrians}(a), we simulated a crowd of $N = 100$ pedestrians moving through a corridor, with initial spatial distributions ranging from homogeneous dispersions to clustered configurations (for more details, see~\ref{app:intial_conditions}).
+Pedestrians are directed to move from the left to the right of the corridor.
+Since the SFM governs pedestrians' motion through target-directed forces without intrinsic path planning, we employ a sequential two-target scheme to induce realistic obstacle-avoidance behavior.
+Pedestrians are initially guided towards an intermediate target zone below the obstacle at coordinates $x=25\,\text{m}$ and $y\in [6, 7.8]\,\text{m}$.
+Upon reaching this zone, their final destination is updated to $x=48\,\text{m}$ with $y$-coordinates remaining at the values each agent had upon reaching the intermediate zone.
+To maintain a constant population density, we implemented periodic boundary conditions by re-spawning agents at the left boundary at $x = 0\,\text{m}$, when agents reach the right boundary at $x = 48\,\text{m}$.